Purpose

 Use the

-IGNOREkeyword to update data in thetest_tbl1table.
-If a duplicate key is encountered during the update, the update operation for the row is ignored.Update the
+IGNOREkeyword to update the data in thetest_tbl1table.
+If a duplicate key is encountered during the update, the update operation for that row is ignored.Update the

 Query OK, 1 row affected Rows matched: 2 Changed: 1 Warnings: 0Query the data in the